cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-17-migration.md

     return mustAddDeltaGameResultToPlayer(k, ctx, player, 0, 0, 1)
 }
 ```

-But which player should get `+1` on what count?
-To get it right, you need to identify the loser and the winner.
-For that, you create this other private helper:
+The question remains: Which player should get `+1` on what count?
+To determine this, you need to identify the loser and the winner of a game.
+For that, create this other private helper:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/keeper/player_info_handler.go#L47-L69]
 func getWinnerAndLoserAddresses(storedGame *types.StoredGame) (winnerAddress sdk.AccAddress, loserAddress sdk.AccAddress) {